USEPA/CMAQ/README.md

 #### Running the Utility

-The script subdirectory includes a run-script for the utility, _scripts/ cmaq_omi_env.q_.
+The script subdirectory includes a run-script for the utility, _scripts/cmaq_omi_env.q_.
 A user should Copy and modify the script before running it.
 The script set several environment variables that are runtime options for the utility.
 The below table lists and describes these options.
 Note that the Defaults values were used to create the OMI_DAT file the CMAQ repository under CCTM/src/phot/inline and that